T

 Insider tips

-• Utilize Vienna's efficient public transport system (U-Bahn, trams, buses) to get around.
+• Utilize Vienna's excellent public transport system (U-Bahn, trams, buses).
+Consider a multi-day travel card.

 • Learn a few basic German phrases; while English is widely spoken, locals appreciate the effort.